 Possibly one of the most touristy spots you can find, this famous sign is an absolute must-see activity on your trip.
 If you don’t Gram a pic, did you even go?!
 Just make sure you grease up your elbows to squeeze in for a picture, as you won’t be alone!

 Catch the best view over the bustling city of Amsterdam during your visit to the Netherlands at the top of the Amsterdam Tower.
-Sitting high above the busy port, the A’DAM Lookout has two bars to choose from, either inside or outside, and both with stunning views.
+Sitting high above the busy port, the A’DAM Lookout has two bars to choose from, either inside or outside and both with stunning views.
 Entry to the Lookout is a very reasonable €12.50.

 If you are feeling extra brave, have a shot on the Over the Edge swingset.
 This knee-wobbling swing shoots you out over the edge of the 20 story building, giving you a unique view of the busy streets below.
 At only €5 extra, this activity is well worth it!
-Tickets can be bought online at here.
+Tickets can be bought for A’DAM Lookout online here.

-If the busy streets of Amsterdam are just too much for you, then you can always head to the beautiful Amsterdam Park.
-Pick up an ice cream and chill out, or even rest your eyes for the wild night ahead.
+If a busy day out in Amsterdam is just too much for you, then you can always head to the beautiful Amsterdam Park.
+Pick up ice cream and chill out, or even rest your eyes for the wild night ahead.
 Look out for the beautiful tulips that the Netherlands is so famous for.

 One of the most popular attraction in Amsterdam is the famous Heineken brewery, and there are countless reasons why!
 Take a tour of the birthplace of Heineken beer, learning the history of its creators, the process of making it and finally tasting the fresh product itself.

-If walking around the tour has left you thirsty, then you are in luck as two half pints are included in the price of your ticket!
-You can buy your tickets online here.
+If walking around the tour has left you thirsty, then you are in luck as two half-pints are included in the price of your ticket!
+You can buy your tickets for the Heineken Experience online here.

-During our first visit we set sail around Amsterdam maze-like network of canals.
-Giving you a compeltely unique view of the city, these tours also tell you about the history of the narrow houses and many of the stories that took place here.
+During our first visit, we set sail around Amsterdam maze-like network of canals.
+Giving you a completely unique view of the city, these tours also tell you about the history of the narrow houses and many of the stories that took place here.
 You can book your cruise throughout the city, or at any of the multiple Tickets and Tours centres.